What is A Mini-Excavator?

 Roadside digging

-compact excavators are the perfect machine for road side digging.
+compact excavators are the perfect machine for roadside digging.
 Their small weight means they can be operated on roads.
 Also, their small size means they won’t take up much space and won’t affect traffic.

 Small excavators that offer “Zero tail swing” offer added maneuverability and can work in the tightest of spaces.